 So, what to do?
 Well, how about this: let’s make active chairs that are free…

 No, really: We’ve designed a chair [HOLD UP Kids’ BB chair] that’s cut from plywood and then just snapped together using a self-locking joint we invented (no screws, no glues).
 Mobility comes from old tennis balls; these things are cheaper than free, because people pay to get rid of them.
 And it’s height-adjustable: if you have a shorter kid, saw off some legs; it’s plywood for cryin’ out loud.
 The seat top is stitched on with a bit of bungee cord, like a button, it even looks like a button, so we’re calling it the Button Chair.
 [PUT DOWN BUTTON CHAIR]

 So, an active chair for around $5 worth of plywood.
 Think of it: high school shop projects could finally produce something useful: an active chair a kid can use for years.

 The coolest part

 And here’s the coolest part: The plywood pieces are cut by a CNC router, a sort of demonic robotic chisel on speed.
 [WATCH AND NARRATE CNC VIDEO].
 “Here’s a CNC router cutting a batch of our chairs, speeded up a bit…hardly any waste plywood, stack the pieces together, hit them with a mallet, add a tennis ball, and there’s your chair.”

 Because the CNC router just follows digital instructions, this “chair” is really just a digital file.
 So we can literally email a chair, we can just sort of stuff a chair through the internet.
 And then anyone with a CNC router can “print” as many of these chairs as they wish.
-Just add a tennis balls and some bungee cord, and you have a classroom full of active chairs for bunch of kids who need to be active.
+Just add a tennis ball and some bungee cord, and you have a classroom full of active chairs for a bunch of kids who need to be active.

 A future for our kids